The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: INTRODUCTION

+\changetext{ Another important requirement for data augmentation methods is that they produce diversity in data which is representative of natural user variation.
+Achieving this through simple transformations, such as rotation, scaling and noise injection, is non-trivial.
+While such methods act as a perturbation model that increase a neural network's robustness, this may not necessarily translate into better generalization.
+Ideally, the distribution of intra and inter user variability is captured and reflected by the data augmentation method.} In this paper, we propose a high-efficiency sampling strategy that can directly estimate the training data distribution and generate new samples based on the estimated distribution.

-Generative Adversarial Networks (GANs) has gained much popularity in modeling data distributions directly.
+Generative Adversarial Networks (GANs) have gained much popularity in modeling data distributions directly.
 A GAN is a powerful tool to generate unobserved data using a minimax game without supervision~\cite{goodfellow2014generative}.
 Inspired by the recent success of GAN-based data augmentation in speech and vision domains~\cite{frid2018gan,hu2018generative}, we propose a novel variant we call the \emph{Imaginative GAN} which assists in discovering an approximation of the true distribution of input data.
-The novelty of this work is the following: \begin{enumerate} \item We propose an unsupervised learning model for data augmentation: the Imaginative GAN, which does not require labelled data during training.
-Further, a trained Imaginative GAN can generalize to new data with unseen classes. \item Since it does not require prior knowledge and inspection of input data for training, the Imaginative GAN allows an automatic and cross-domain data augmentation process with little hyperparameter tuning. \end{enumerate}
+The novelty of this work is the following: \begin{enumerate} \item We propose a data-efficient unsupervised learning model for skeleton-based data augmentation: the Imaginative GAN.
+A trained Imaginative GAN can generalize to new data with unseen classes.

+\item Since it does not require prior knowledge and inspection of input data for training, the Imaginative GAN allows an automatic and cross-domain data augmentation process with little hyperparameter tuning. \end{enumerate}

+\changetext{The Imaginative GAN leverages a CycleGAN~\cite{zhu2017unpaired} structure and extends prior work with two novel modifications.
+First, CycleGAN was originally proposed to transfer latent attributes between two domains whereas we use it here to add variability to data within the same domain.
+Second, we introduce an unsupervised training strategy reminiscent of teacher forcing that incorporates the ground truth input data at each time step.
+These novel modifications improve training stability and permit using roughly one tenth of the amount of training data normally required.}